How to Consolidate Credit Card Debt

 Why should you consolidate credit card debt?

-Consolidating credit card debt could also lower your debt’s interest rate if you transfer the debt to a card with a lower APR, which can save you money in interest and help you pay off the debt sooner.
+Consolidating credit card debt could also lower your debt’s interest rate if you transfer the debt to a card with a lower annual percentage rate (APR), which can save you money in interest and help you pay off the debt sooner.
 Or you may be able to get a lower monthly payment, which can free up funds for other parts of your budget.

 Using a balance transfer credit card to consolidate debt

-Balance transfer credit cards are one of the most common debt consolidation tools because cards may offer an introductory low or 0% annual percentage rate (APR) on transferred balances.
+Balance transfer credit cards are one of the most common debt consolidation tools because these cards may offer an introductory low or 0% APR on transferred balances.

 The intro rate and promotional period can vary depending on the card.
-For example, one card might offer you 0% intro APR for 15 months, while another card may only offer the intro rate for a shorter time period.
+For example, one card might offer you a 0% intro APR for 15 months, while another card may only offer the intro rate for a shorter time period.
 You also might receive balance transfer offers on your current credit cards, but you generally can’t transfer balances between credit cards or loans from the same company.

 You often have to pay a 3% to 5% balance transfer fee on each transfer.
 Compare the fee to the potential interest savings to determine if a balance transfer offer makes sense.

-Ideally, you can pay off the balance before the end of the promotional period.
+Ideally, you may want to pay off the balance before the end of the promotional period.
 If you don’t, any remaining balance will start to accrue interest at the card’s standard APR.
 Also, check if there’s a promotional rate on purchases.
 If there isn’t, making purchases will cause you to accrue interest on both your purchases and your transferred balances.

 Taking out a loan for credit card debt consolidation